Stanely Castle: Description

 The castle is an L-shaped tower house of four storeys, which originally would have included a garret, but it is clear that the castle was constructed in two phases.
 The original castle being a rectangular tower aligned NNE-SSW.
 To this block was added a square extension or jamb.
 When the jamb was added it was necessary to add new openings into the new rooms.
 The castle was entered by its only door which is on the east side.

 The first floor, and all upper floors, were reached by a spiral staircase in the northeast corner.
 The ground floor was occupied by two compartments or cellars.
 There was a private staircase in the south gable which gave private access to the hall above.
 The first floor was occupied by the kitchen in the jamb, and the great hall and a private cabinet in the main block.
 The second and third floors each contained two bedrooms in the main block and an additional room in the jamb.
 Each of these rooms contained a privy and fireplaces.

 Stanely has two storeys over the hall, with no indication of rooms in the roof space.
 However it is possible that one attic room or a pair of small rooms could have been created.
 The Hearth Tax return for 1691 lists eleven hearths.
-Since the floors up to parapet level only account for nine hearths, this strengthens the case for attic rooms in the main block.
+Since the floors up to the parapet level only account for nine hearths, this strengthens the case for attic rooms in the main block.